nirgn975/WhatsBuzz/README.md

 **Client**

-  1. Build the project `ng build -o dist -prod --aot`.
+  1. Build the project `ng build --prod --aot` inside the `client` directory.
-  2. Run `ng github-pages:deploy` to deploy to Github Pages or `...` to deploy to Firebase.
+  2. Run `firebase deploy` to deploy to deploy to Firebase.

 **Server**